froatsnook/zombie-helpers/README.md

 During the development of a large meteor application, I noticed that many helpers were unused and hanging around until someone figured out it was time to delete them.

-This package inserts itself between meteor and your helpers.
-It provides a function you can call to get a list of helpers that were never called.
+This package inserts itself between Meteor and your helpers.
+It provides a function you can call to get a list of helpers that were never used.

 Usage
 =====